 Cross-cultural pragmatic failure is considered one of the common sources of issues in seminar discussions.
-Kasper and Roever (2005) remark that communicating successfully is one of the main purposes of language learning.
+Robatiazi (2008) remarks that communicating successfully is one of the main purposes of language learning.
 Since communication always involves a context, it is impossible to separate communication and culture from each other.
-Considering this connection between culture and language - and hence the significance of adjustment to cultural expectations - it is claimed that sociopragmatic failures 'may lead, in the long term, to resentment, which, in turn, may lead to ethnic (crossgroup) stereotyping and negative labelling' (Kasanga, 2001, p.253).
+Considering this connection between culture and language - and hence the significance of adjustment to cultural expectations - it is claimed that socio-pragmatic failures 'may lead, in the long term, to resentment, which, in turn, may lead to ethnic (cross-group) stereotyping and negative labelling (Kasanga, 2009, p.253).
 Without considering students' different cultural expectations and by ignoring their need to learn the culture of the target language (in a given context, as in seminar classes), the expected interaction between students in terms of their academic and social behaviour would hardly lead to successful and effective group discussions among students.

 During seminar discussions, for example, some students may find it easy to interrupt or evaluate their peers' performance, whereas this may be considered inappropriate for other students.
-These different expectations during face-to-face interaction between students may result in 'cross-cultural pragmatic failure' (Thomas 1983, as cited in Adams et al., 1991, p.
+These different expectations during face-to-face interaction between students may result in 'cross-cultural pragmatic failure' (Thomas 1983, cited in Adams et al., 1991, p.
 6).
-This - cross-cultural pragmatics - is an area of research that explores the use of speech acts across cultures (Rose & Kasper, 2001, as cited in Roever, 2010, p.
-257)).
+This - cross-cultural pragmatics - is an area of research that explores the use of speech acts across cultures (Rose and Kasper, 2011, cited by Roever, 2010, p.257).
 It draws attention to the significance of power relations between speakers (such as the age and gender roles of the speakers) and degrees of social distance which can, across cultures, create differences in the use of language (Roever, 2010).